 Libraries are rapidly moving their collections of scholarly journals from print to electronic format.
 In most cases, access to these electronic journals is licensed rather than purchased, presenting a significant new preservation and archiving challenge.
 Who will assure that the content of these journals will be preserved in perpetuity?
-Librarians must be cognizant of and willing to invest in new initiatives such as Portico and LOCKSS designed to guarantee the preservation of this material.
+Librarians must be cognizant of and willing to invest in new initiatives such as Portico and Lockss designed to guarantee the preservation of this material.
+Connecticut College has joined Portico as a charter member and will continue to monitor developments in this area.